DamsaraJayanath/real-time-vehicle-counter/README.md

 * Train YOLO on custom vehicle datasets
 * Add vehicle speed estimation
-* Add vehicle classification (car, bus, truck)
+* Add vehicle type classification
-* Deploy as a real-time traffic monitoring application
+* Create a real-time traffic dashboard
-* Add dashboard visualization
+* Deploy as an API service
-* Use advanced trackers such as DeepSORT or ByteTrack
+* Use advanced tracking algorithms such as DeepSORT or ByteTrack

 ---